Scope of Representation

-In prior years, I attempted to mentally keep track of who called me and who hired me, but I wound up forgetting a lot of the details.
-This year I’ve made some changes.
-On a monthly basis, I’m reviewing prospective clients who called, as well as who referred them, who took their calls, their case types, and whether he was retained.
+In prior years, Brian Tannebaum attempted to mentally keep track of who called him and who hired him, but he wound up forgetting a lot of the details.
+This year, he made some changes.
+On a monthly basis, he’s reviewing prospective clients who called, as well as who referred them, who took their calls, their case types, and whether he was retained.
 The percentage of calls-to-retained used to be “most.”
 Most potential clients that came to his office retained me.
 He made it easy.
 He’d bring them in, spend some free time, smile a lot, negotiate the fee, and get the case.
 Now that percentage has gone down, way down.…

 So the matter/case (whatever you call it) is over.
 You’ve resolved the contract dispute, formed the corporate entity, ended the marriage, had the criminal case dismissed, resolved whatever the client’s issue was for which you were retained.